audunru/fiken-api-php-client/README.md

 $client = new FikenClient();
 $client->authenticate('username', 'password');

-// $company is a FikenCompany object
+// $company is a Company object
 $company = $client->setCompany('123456789'); // 123456789 is the organization number

 echo $company->name; // Vandelay Industries